-There are a few areas where registry staff devote resources to registration lifecycle issues: a.
-Supporting Registrar Transfer Disputes.
-The registry operator will have a compliance staffer handle these disputes as they arise; they are very rare in the existing gTLDs. b.
-Afilias has its development and quality assurance departments on hand to modify the grace period functionality as needed, if ICANN issues new Consensus Policies or the RFCs change.
+There are a few areas where registry staff devotes resources to registration lifecycle issues: a.
+Supporting Registrar Transfer Disputes. dotHIV will have a compliance staffer handle these disputes as they arise; they are very rare in the existing gTLDs.

+b.
+Afilias has its development and quality assurance departments on hand to modify the grace period functionality as needed if ICANN issues new Consensus Policies or the RFCs change.